the-teacher/rails7-startkit/README.md

 ### Conventions and Agreements

-For demonstration, education and maintainance purposes I use the following approach:
+For demonstration, education and maintenance purposes I use the following approach:

 **Data**